 P1 tests immediately availability.
 25 ppm is the minimum and above 40 ppm is ideal.

 P2 tests for future availability.
-40 ppm is the minimum and above 60 ppm is ideal.
+40 ppm is the minimum and 60 ppm is ideal.
+Above 60 PPM often ties up trace minerals such as zinc and copper.
+The greater the OM, the greater the availability of phosphorus.

 Potassium is a regulator of metabolic activities.
 It is essential for photosynthesis and protein synthesis as well as carbohydrate transport and storage.
 It promotes root reserves, winter hardiness, cell development, strong walls, and reduces stalk lodging.
 Potassium improves water use efficiency, increases yield, improves crop quality, and reduces incidence of disease.

-Most soils have less than 1% of the potassium available.
-There are about 30,000 to 50,000 lbs. per acre of potassium in an average soil.
-It is possible to release small amounts of potassium over time by increasing microbial activity with compost.
+Most soils have less than 1% of the potassium available due to insufficient microbial activity and organic matter content.
+There are about 30,000 to 50,000 lbs. per acre of potassium in an average soil, but most of this is not plant available until microbial activity releases it.
+It is possible to release small amounts of potassium over time by increasing microbial activity with compost, compost tea and cover crops.

-Apply sulfate of potash in April for orchard crops.
+Apply mined granular sulfate of potash (50% K2SO4) in April for orchard crops, or solution grade sulfate of potash may be added to irrigation during the growing season, or foliar fed if severely deficient.
 Avoid winter and autumn applications as the potassium will be tied up in the soil before it can be used.

-Too much potassium ties up boron and manganese.
+Too much potassium ties up boron, calcium and manganese.

-2% cation saturation potassium is the minimum and 5% is much better.
+2% cation saturation potassium is the minimum and 5% to 7% is much better.

 The higher levels of magnesium in a sandy soil will help to tighten the sand.
 For sandy soil the optimum would be 16% to 20% and for clay soils closer to 12%.
 It will always be necessary to add more nutrients to a clay soil than to a sandy soil.

-(Note: Two pounds of sulfur will take out one pound of magnesium when there is at least 60% calcium.)
+Note: Two pounds of sulfur will leach out one pound of magnesium when there is at least 60% calcium saturation.

 Limestone applied to the surface of the soil will work its way into the soil at the rate of 1” per year.

-Widespread in nature, sodium is found in all plant material in amounts large enough to be analyzed.
-Yet although it does not seem to be necessary to the growth and development of plants, it is used advantageously, particularly when potassium is low.
+Widespread in nature, sodium is found in all plant material.
+Although it does not seem to be necessary to the growth and development of plants, it is used advantageously, particularly when potassium is low.
 Sodium seems to be able to partly substitute for potassium.

-Excess sodium is a problem in many dry areas.
+Excess sodium is a problem in many dry areas particularly if the irrigation water is alkaline.
 Sodium toxicity to plants is often observed in saline and alkali lands and unfavorable soil structures can be present due to high sodium as well.
+Excess sodium suppresses soil biology, root development and nutrient availability.
 Any time your sodium and potassium together are over 10% then the manganese won’t be able to get into the plant.

 The acidity and alkalinity of soil is measured as pH .
 For the most fertile soil,